13Ruffles13/Space-travel/TaskTimestamps.md

 - [x] 1:00 PM to 1:30 PM - Implementation of NavBar file into component structure folder for Navigation.
 Added BrowserRouter to my main App file component.

+## September 2, 2023

 - [x] 8:00 PM to 9:00 PM - Header: Displays the navigation bar items

+- [x] 9:00 PM to 9:30 PM - routes: Create skeleton for page component routes and create 5 folders for pages that will contain components.